demisto/content-docs/docs/partners/paid-packs-process.md

 Build the content for the paid packs.

-- If you're submitting a premium content pack, add the dashboards, playbooks, etc. as you would normally.
+- If you're submitting a premium content pack, add the dashboards, playbooks, etc. as you would normally, revisit the [Contributor Guidlines](https://xsoar.pan.dev/docs/contributing/contributing#contributor-guidelines) if needed.
 - If you're submitting a premium resell pack, the pack is mostly empty except for some basic metadata files.

 Either way, we'll work with you to define, scope and guide you through the process.